CLI sync for GitLab, GitHub, Codeberg

-We can use same keys for each git source.
-But I like to use different keys for different sources.
+While you can use the same keys for each Git source, I prefer using different keys for different sources.
+Generate unique SSH keys for Codeberg, GitLab, and GitHub:

 ssh-keygen -t rsa -C "some@mail.com" -f ~/.ssh/id_rsa_codeberg